Crusader states: Foundation

 The Byzantines augmented their armies with mercenaries from the Turks and Europe.
 This compensated for a shortfall caused by lost territory, especially in Anatolia.
 In 1095 at the Council of Piacenza, Emperor Alexios I Komnenos requested support from Pope Urban II against the Seljuk threat.
-What the Emperor probably had in mind was a relatively modest force, and Urban far exceeded his expectations by calling for the First Crusade at the later Council of Clermont.
-He developed a doctrine of bellum sacrum (Christian holy war) and, based mainly on Old Testament passages in which God leads the Hebrews to victory in war, reconciled this with Church teachings.
+What the emperor probably had in mind was a relatively modest force, and Urban far exceeded his expectations by calling for the First Crusade at the later Council of Clermont.
+He developed a doctrine of bellum sacrum (Christian holy war) and—based mainly on Old Testament passages in which God leads the Hebrews to victory in war—reconciled this with Church teachings.
 Urban's call for an armed pilgrimage for the liberation of the Eastern Christians and the recovery of the Holy Land aroused unprecedented enthusiasm in Catholic Europe.
 Within a year, tens of thousands of people, both commoners and aristocrats, departed for the military campaign.
-Individual crusaders' motivations to join the crusade varied, but some of them probably left Europe to make a new permanent home in the Levant.
+Individual Crusaders' motivations to join the crusade varied, but some of them probably left Europe to make a permanent home in the Levant.

 Alexios cautiously welcomed the feudal armies commanded by western nobles.
 By dazzling them with wealth and charming them with flattery, Alexios extracted oaths of fealty from most of the Crusader commanders.
 As his vassals, Godfrey of Bouillon, nominally duke of Lower Lorraine; the Italo-Norman Bohemond of Taranto; Bohemond's nephew Tancred of Hauteville; and Godfrey's brother Baldwin of Bologne all swore that any territory gained which the Roman Empire had previously held, would be handed to Alexios' Byzantine representatives.
-Only Raymond IV, Count of Toulouse refused this oath, instead promising non-aggression towards Alexios.
+Only Raymond IV, Count of Toulouse, refused this oath, instead promising non-aggression towards Alexios.

-The Byzantine Tatikios guided the crusade on the arduous three-month march to besiege Antioch, during which the Franks made alliances with local Armenians.
+The Byzantine general Tatikios guided the crusade on the arduous three-month march to besiege Antioch, during which the Franks made alliances with local Armenians.
 Before reaching Antioch, Baldwin and his men left the main army and headed to the Euphrates river, engaging in local politics and seizing the fortifications of Turbessel and Rawandan, where the Armenian populace welcomed him.
 Thoros, then ruler of this territory, could barely control or defend Edessa, so he tried to hire the Franks as mercenaries.
 Later, he went further and adopted Baldwin as his son in a power-share arrangement.
 In March 1098, a month after Baldwin's arrival, a Christian mob killed Thoros and acclaimed Baldwin as doux, the Byzantine title Thoros had used.
 Baldwin's position was personal rather than institutional, and the Armenian governance of the city remained in place.
 Baldwin's nascent County of Edessa consisted of pockets separated from his other holdings of Turbessel, Rawandan and Samosata by the territory of Turkic and Armenian warlords and the Euphrates.